-Lake Mead Recreation Area was the first national recreation area designated in the United States.
+Lake Mead Recreation Area outside of Las Vegas, NV was the first national recreation area designated in the United States.
 The area of course includes Lake Mead —known for boating, bathtub lines and water scarcity —but the recreation area is also comprised by sections of the Colorado River below the Hoover Dam, including the Black Canyon Wilderness and the Black Canyon National Water Trail.
 Along this 26-mile section of flat, scenic river you will find jaw-droppingly beautiful tributary canyons, natural hot springs, rugged cliffs, remnants of early settlement and the kayaker’s favorite Emerald Cave.
+This part of the Colorado River forms the border between the states of Nevada and Arizona.

 The combination of the strong southwestern sun, the cavern’s yellow-brown rock walls, and the water of the Colorado River play together to light up this otherwise shadowy cave in a brilliant way.
 Each year, about 25,000 people canoe, kayak or raft this section of the Colorado but from the outside Emerald Cave is easy to miss.